-With this card, you can get 3% cash back at U.S. supermarkets on your first $6,000 per year in purchases, and then 1% cash back after that.
-You’ll get 2% cash back at U.S. gas stations and some department stores, and 1% cash back on everything else.
-Plus, when you spend $1,000 in the first three months of card ownership, you’ll receive a $175 cash back bonus.
+With this card, you can get 3% cash back at U.S. supermarkets, U.S. gas stations, and on U.S. online retail purchases on up to the first $6,000 per year in purchases per category, and then 1% cash back after that.
+You’ll then earn 1% cash back on everything else.
+Plus, you can receive up to $250 bonus as statement credits when you spend $2,000 on your card and meet additional qualifying purchases in the first six months of card ownership.
 And this card has no annual fee.

 Read our Blue Cash Everyday® Card from American Express extensive review.

 If your food budget trends more towards lunches and dinners out than a big grocery bill, the Capital One Savor Cash Rewards Credit Card might be a good option for you.
 It offers a whopping 4% cash back on dining and entertainment purchases, plus 2% cash back at grocery stores and 1% cash back on all other purchases.
 The broad dining and entertainment category includes restaurants, cafes, bars, bakeries, fast-food chains, aquarium or zoo purchases, purchases at video locations, and more.
 Grocery stores include supermarkets and specialty market stores but exclude superstores like Walmart or Target.

 The annual fee is $95 per year, but it’s waived for the first year.